superseriousbusiness/gotosocial/docs/configuration/smtp.md

 #######################

 # Config for sending emails via an smtp server.
 See https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol
-smtp:

 # String.
 The hostname of the smtp server you want to use.
 # If this is not set, smtp will not be used to send emails, and you can ignore the other settings.
 # Examples: ["mail.example.org", "localhost"]
 # Default: ""
-  host: ""
+smtp-host: ""

 # Int.
 Port to use to connect to the smtp server.
 # Examples: []
 # Default: 0
-  port: 0
+smtp-port: 0

 # String.
 Username to use when authenticating with the smtp server.
 # This should have been provided to you by your smtp host.
 # This is often, but not always, an email address.
 # Examples: ["maillord@example.org"]
 # Default: ""
-  username:
+smtp-username: ""

 # String.
 Password to use when authenticating with the smtp server.
 # This should have been provided to you by your smtp host.
 # Examples: ["1234", "password"]
 # Default: ""
-  password:
+smtp-password: ""

 # String.
 'From' address for sent emails.
 # Examples: ["mail@example.org"]
 # Default: ""
-  from: ""
+smtp-from: ""
 ```

 Note that if you don't set `Host`, then email sending via smtp will be disabled, and the other settings will be ignored.
 GoToSocial will still log (at trace level) emails that *would* have been sent if smtp was enabled.